School of Music Technology and Creativity:

 - Digital Notation Software – Finale, and Sibelius;

-- Virtual Instrument Library – Native Instruments Kontakt 11
+- Virtual Instrument Library – Native Instruments KOMPLETE 13;

-- Digital Audio Workstation and Sequencing – Pro Tools, Logic Pro, Digital Performer, Reaper, Max 7, Audacity, and Ableton Live
+- Digital Audio Workstation and Sequencing – Pro Tools, Logic Pro, Digital Performer, Reaper, Max 7, and Ableton Live and PUSH

-In addition to the software, the room is outfitted with a multi-channel audio system, to allow students to hear their creations and discuss with their instructor and peers, and the traditional blackboard will be replaced by a large Smart TV that allows the VCM to connect live with industry professionals and mentors anywhere around the globe.
+In addition to the software, the room is outfitted with a multi-channel audio system, to allow students to hear their creations and discuss with their instructor and peers, and instead of a traditional blackboard, there is a state-of-the-art ActivPanel full-size touch screen display that allows instructor and students to make use of a broad range of functions, while also connecting live with industry professionals and mentors anywhere around the globe.

 Students also have the opportunity to learn about performing live with electronic and virtual instruments, including polyphonic synthesizers, sequencing, Ableton Live PUSH, electric 4 and 5-string violins, and much more.

-It is through the generosity of private donors that the VCM was able to realize this state-of-the-art Music Technology Lab, and we are so very grateful to them!
+It is only through the generosity of Pitt and Sheila Linder, that the VCM was able to realize this wonder new Music Technology Lab, and we are so very grateful to them!

 Rules and Criteria

-a) Be a currently registered Victoria Conservatory of Music (VCM) student, and remain such for the duration of the proposed project;
+- Be a currently registered Victoria Conservatory of Music (VCM) student, and remain such for the duration of the proposed project (as defined above *);

-Please note: Award recipients will be requested to provide/confirm their date of birth and SIN in order to receive the cash award.
+- Award Recipients may be requested to provide/confirm their date of birth and SIN in order to receive the cash award.

 Additional Application Requirements

-a) Description of the project, project objectives, the number of people to be involved, including names, and relationship to the VCM (if any), as well as what their respective roles/tasks will be;
+- Description of the project, including project objectives, the number of people to be involved, including names, and relationship to the VCM (if any), as well as what their respective roles/tasks will be;

-2) Provide a project timeline, including anticipated start and completion dates, as well as dates of significant milestones.
+- Provide a project timeline, including anticipated start and completion dates, as well as dates of significant milestones